A new Photography Project

 But what I found particularly interesting was how much the photos in this project remind me of the photos that I took when I was a teenager, on that old Zenit-E. It’s not just that they’re all taken with a 50mm lens, although that definitely is a component, but my compositions and my choices of subject are all so very reminiscent of those early days too.
 I’m left questioning how much I’ve improved my photography over the years, versus how much more of an impact the progression to digital has made when, given the same conditions, there is so little to differentiate photos with nearly 40 years between them.
 Food for thought.

 So my post-project analysis is that these photos are absolutely dreadful.
 This really is airing dirty laundry in public.
-I would not consider sharing a single image out of this series, had I not committed to doing so before starting.
+I would not consider sharing a single frame from this series, had I not committed to doing so before starting.
 I have a much stronger appreciation for the advances in technology that have happened since I first took up the hobby, and also a new-found gratitude for the lenses and equipment that rest in my camera bag.
 I realise now that the shortfall in my own photography rests solely in my own vision.